maldoinc/wireup/docs/pages/getting_started.md

 === "Flask"

-    With the Flask integration you can just declare dependencies in views.
+    With the Flask integration you can declare dependencies in views.

     ```python title="views/posts.py"  hl_lines="5"
     from wireup import Injected

     @app.get("/weather/forecast")
-    async def get_forecast(weather_service: Injected[WeatherService]):
+    def get_forecast(weather_service: Injected[WeatherService]):
-        return await weather_service.get_forecast(...)
+        return weather_service.get_forecast(...)
     ```

     Learn More: [Flask Integration](integrations/flask/index.md).

 === "Django"

-    With the Django integration you can just declare dependencies in views.
+    With the Django integration you can declare dependencies in views.
 The integration provides support for async views, regular views as well as class-based views.

     ```python title="views/posts.py"  hl_lines="4"
     from wireup import Injected